 shows you what it has found.
 Many of the results are abstracts of

-you must go to the Burlington Public Library and look it up in their
+article, you must go to the Burlington Public Library and look it

 Many thanks to Elaine Burke for providing copies of the following